 FESTIVAL AUDIO DESCRIPTION – AUDIO SITE DESCRIPTION – CLICK HERE

-For the fourth year running we will have an Access Tent for people with disabilities, run by Project Riandu Volunteers.
+For the fifth year running we will have an Access Tent for people with disabilities.
 This is a place for people with disabilities and their carers to relax and find out festival information.
 You will be able to find this tent next to First Aid marked with a sign saying ‘Access Tent’.
 People with disabilities can make use of this tent for:

 A space to relax: The Oye Access Tent will be a place where you can take a moment to relax, sit in the shade of a tent and have some time out from the festival.
 It will have a hard floor so is suitable for wheelchair users; there will also be a dog bowl of water for thirsty guide dogs.